wAaron/atlas-examples/mysql/README.md

 Advanced Features
 -----------------
-If you are running [Consul](https://consul.io) in your cluster for service discovery and health monitoring, it’s easy to update the files in this repo to bring up MySQL with a Consul agent.
-In the `consul_client` upstart script, you need to update `<CONSUL_SERVER_IP>` with the IPs of your Consul servers, that’s it!
+If you are running [Consul](https://consul.io) in your cluster for service discovery and health monitoring, you can navigate to the [Runtime tab](https://atlas.hashicorp.com/runtime) in your Atlas account and click on the newly created infrastructure.
+You'll now see the real-time health of all your nodes and services!
+[Learn how to deploy Consul here](https://github.com/hashicorp/atlas-examples/tree/master/consul)